 Here’s what we are doing to keep customers and our staff safe:

-- We are currently only offering self-park.
-Our shuttles will be readily available 24/7 for transportation to and from the airport.
+- Our shuttles will be readily available 24/7 for transportation to and from the airport.
 Employees will assist with luggage on request.

-- We will only be transporting small or individual groups one at a time in our shuttle buses.
+- We will only be transporting small groups one at a time in our shuttle buses.

 - Social distancing markers have been added in shuttles and facility lobby.
 Staff will be respecting social distancing guidelines and we expect customers to do the same.

 - After each trip to the airport, we will sanitize seats and touchpoints in our shuttle with antimicrobial cleaner.

 - Customers and staff are required to wear cloth face coverings/masks.

 - Hand sanitizer is available on shuttles and in the lobby.

 - We will continue to monitor and adapt our procedures in line with the latest guidance.

 Thank you for your attention.
 The well-being of our customers and staff is our top priority.
 We welcome any feedback.
 Stay safe.

 For most of us, flying isn’t a part of day-to-day life.
 While some people are regular flyers, breezing through the airport with neatly packed suitcases and plenty of frequent flyer miles, that’s not the reality for those of us who rarely fly and still feel all of the confusion, anxiety, and unfamiliarity every time we have to go through the process of flying.
 But don’t worry – we’ve compiled a step-by-step guide to help you handle every step of the flight process, so you can feel more comfortable when you fly.